 Ian Buterbaugh has extensive experience with youth & young adults, both from his educational and professional experience, and from his previous professional experience as a college campus minister and as the assistant coordinator of CYO for the Diocese of Allentown, and as a Theology teacher at a diocesan high school.
 Ian also has clinical experience with marital and family conflicts.

 Ian takes an eclectic approach to clinical mental health, recognizing the uniqueness of each individual.
 He particularly focuses on insight-oriented therapy, cognitive-behavioral therapy, and forgiveness therapy.
 Ianís passion for integrating an authentic anthropology into the mental health field drives his mission of being an excellent clinician.
 His theological studies have greatly influenced his worldview, certainly including the writings of Pope St. John Paul II, and especially his Theology of the Body.
 Ian received a Masterís of Social Work from Marywood University, and is a Licensed Social Worker through the state of Pennsylvania.

-Ian spent 2 Ĺ years as a seminarian for the Diocese of Wilmington, which is where he earned a degree in Theology.
+Ian spent 2 Ĺ years as a seminarian and earned a degree in Theology.
 Before entering into the seminary, Ian studied theatre at DeSales University, and worked for 5 years in theatre.